 The type of camera is important to consider when choosing the best camera.
 You need to choose between DSLRs, mirrorless cameras, and compact cameras.

 For wildlife photography, DSLRs are the better pick compared to other types.
-A good example is the Nikon D850 and the Canon 1DX Mark II.
+Good examples are the Nikon D850 and the Canon 1DX Mark II.
 They are more versatile and have wider lens options.

 Sensor Size